Low-Density Graph Codes for slow fading Relay Channels: Introduction

 Up till now, coded cooperation has mainly been implemented using rate-compatible convolutional codes \cite{hunter2006dtc}.
 The main drawback of these codes is that the WER increases with the logarithm of block length to the power $d$ where $d$ is the diversity order \cite{bou2004tcd}, \cite{bou2005aoc}.
 The WER of practical near-outage codes should be independent of the block length in order to approach the outage probability limit \cite{fabregas2004ccb}, \cite{fabregas2006cmb}.
-The solution is to use capacity-achieving codes, such as LDPC codes \cite{richardson2001cld} or Turbo Codes \cite{berrou1993nsl}.
-In this paper, we concentrate on the family of LDPC codes.
-LDPC codes designed for the special case of a cooperative channel have been reported by Razaghi et al. \cite{razaghi2007bld} for the Gaussian channel.
+The solution is to use capacity-achieving codes, for example LDPC codes \cite{richardson2001cld}.
+LDPC codes designed for the special case of a cooperative channel have been reported for the Gaussian channel by Razaghi and Yu \cite{razaghi2007bld}, \cite{razaghi2007bic} and by Chakrabarti et al. \cite{chak2007ldp}.
 For the block-fading channel however, there is still a lack of a near-outage LDPC code.
-Hu et al. \cite{hu2007ldp} obtained interesting results by designing random LDPC codes for cooperation over fading channels, but they did not tune the parity-check matrix in order to achieve full-diversity, as shown by Boutros et al. \cite{boutros2007daa} and as will be explained in the rest of the paper.
-The aim of coded cooperation is to send a codeword over two independent fading paths and the relay must be able to decode after receiving the first part of the codeword.
-An error-correcting code must therefore exhibit two properties: full-diversity and rate-compatibility.
-This paper derives a new code structure satisfying both properties.
-We also determine density evolution equations to study the performance of an infinite length LDPC code.
-These results are representative for finite length codes \cite{richardson2001cld} as illustrated in the numerical results. \\
+Hu et al. \cite{hu2007ldp} also designed LDPC codes for the Gaussian relay channel, whereafter they applied this random LDPC code to a BF relay channel.
+Unfortunately, a random code does not perform very well on a BF relay channel, because it has not the structure to achieve full diversity, as shown by Boutros et al. \cite{boutros2007daa} and as will be explained in the rest of the paper.